projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 When ART hardware is reset, both invariant TSC and K are also reset.

-The guideline of ART virtualization (vART) is that software in native can run in VM too.
+The guideline of ART virtualization (vART) is that software in native can run in the VM too.
 The vART solution is:

--  Present the ART capability to guest through CPUID leaf 15H for `CPUID.15H:EBX[31:0]` and `CPUID.15H:EAX[31:0]`.
+-  Present the ART capability to the guest through CPUID leaf 15H for `CPUID.15H:EBX[31:0]` and `CPUID.15H:EAX[31:0]`.
--  Passthrough devices see the physical ART_Value (vART_Value = pART_Value)
+-  Passthrough devices see the physical ART_Value (vART_Value = pART_Value).
--  Relationship between the ART and TSC in guest is:
+-  Relationship between the ART and TSC in the guest is:
    ``vTSC_Value = (vART_Value * CPUID.15H:EBX[31:0]) / CPUID.15H:EAX[31:0] + vK``
-   Where `vK = K + VMCS.TSC_OFFSET`.
+   where `vK = K + VMCS.TSC_OFFSET`.
--  If `vK` or `vTSC_Value` are changed by guest, we change the `VMCS.TSC_OFFSET` accordingly.
+-  If the guest changes `vK` or `vTSC_Value`, we change the `VMCS.TSC_OFFSET` accordingly.
--  `K` should never be changed by hypervisor.
+-  `K` should never be changed by the hypervisor.

 XSAVE Emulation
 ***************

-The XSAVE feature set is comprised of eight instructions:
+The XSAVE feature set is composed of eight instructions:

 -  *XGETBV* and *XSETBV* allow software to read and write the extended control register *XCR0*, which controls the operation of the XSAVE feature set.

--  *XSAVE*, *XSAVEOPT*, *XSAVEC*, and *XSAVES* are four instructions that save processor state to memory.
+-  *XSAVE*, *XSAVEOPT*, *XSAVEC*, and *XSAVES* are four instructions that save the processor state to memory.

--  *XRSTOR* and *XRSTORS* are corresponding instructions that load processor state from memory.
+-  *XRSTOR* and *XRSTORS* are corresponding instructions that load the processor state from memory.

--  *XGETBV*, *XSAVE*, *XSAVEOPT*, *XSAVEC*, and *XRSTOR* can be executed at any privilege level;
+-  *XGETBV*, *XSAVE*, *XSAVEOPT*, *XSAVEC*, and *XRSTOR* can be executed at any privilege level.

 -  *XSETBV*, *XSAVES*, and *XRSTORS* can be executed only if CPL = 0.